-All these three terms are often confused due to their meanings.
-A eulogy and an elegy are similar because both are written for dead ones, but unlike a eulogy, an elegy is a song or a poem with a lamenting tone that expresses loss of a family member or a loved one.
-A eulogy, in contrast, is a speech or a written tribute to deceased as well as living persons, and it is not necessarily in the form of a poem.
-However, an obituary is a completely different term than eulogy and elegy, as it is a published biography intended to recount the life of someone recently died.
+These three terms are often confused due in their meanings.
+A eulogy and an Elegy are similar because both are written for the dead.
+An elegy is a song or a poem with a lamenting tone that expresses loss of a family member or a loved one.
+A eulogy, by contrast, is a speech or written tribute to the deceased, or perhaps to a living person, and it is not necessarily in the form of a poem.
+However, an obituary is a completely different term than eulogy and elegy, as it is a published biography intended to recount the life of someone who recently died.

 To learned Chaucer, and rare Beaumont lie

 A little nearer Spenser to make room